Iftikhar Thakur

-Iftikhar Thakur (Urdu, افتخار ٹھاکر), born Iftikhar Ahmed, is a Pakistani actor, comedian, director, and host.
-He first gained attention in stage drama for his roles in Punjabi drama and has since starred in numerous stage shows and telefilms in different languages, including in Punjabi, most famously in its Pahari-Pothwari dialect, as well in Urdu.
+Iftikhar Thakur (Urdu, افتخار ٹھاکر), born Iftikhar Ahmed, is a Pakistani actor, comedian and director.
+He first gained attention in stage drama for his roles in Punjabi drama and has since starred in numerous stage shows, telefilms, television dramas and films.

-One of Thakur's most prominent current roles is on the comedy talk show, where he plays the character of a humorous portrayal of a Punjab Police officer.
+One of Thakur's most prominent current roles is on the comedy talk show, where he plays the character of a humorous portrayal of a Police officer.
 Thakur has also directed a play called Roti Khol Dayo, showcasing his talents beyond acting and comedy.

-In addition to his work in entertainment, Thakur has also been involved in various philanthropic initiatives in Pakistan.
+In addition to his work in the entertainment industry, Thakur has also been involved in various philanthropic initiatives in Pakistan.
 He has helped raise funds for healthcare and education projects and has been recognized for his efforts to give back to his community.

 Thakur's contributions to the entertainment industry have earned him a significant following and made him a household name in Pakistan.
 His versatility as an actor and comedian, combined with his philanthropic endeavors, have made him a beloved figure in the country.

 Early life and education

 Thakur was born in Mian Channu, Punjab, Pakistan on April 1, 1958.

-Thakur did his matriculation from Karachi and graduation from Islamabad and later studied at the New York Film Academy, being encouraged to join the institution by the late senior actor Qavi Khan.
+He did his matriculation from Karachi and graduation from Islamabad and later studied at the New York Film Academy, being encouraged to join the institution by the late actor Qavi Khan.

-Before joining theatre Thakur did different jobs, including working in the police, driving 16 wheeler trucks in New York and running a small tyre puncture shop.
+Before joining theatre, Thakur did different jobs, including working in the police, driving 16-wheeler trucks in New York and running a small tyre shop.